svj-aventador/xrpl-dev-portal/content/references/rippled-api/transaction-formats/transaction-common-fields.md

 The `SigningPubKey` must be a key that is associated with the `Account` address.
 If the referenced `Account` is a funded account in the ledger, then the SigningPubKey can be that account's current Regular Key if one is set.
 It could also be that account's Master Key, unless the [lsfDisableMaster](accountroot.html#accountroot-flags) flag is enabled.
 If the referenced `Account` address is not a funded account in the ledger, then the `SigningPubKey` must be the master key associated with that address.

-Because signature verification is a compute-intensive task, multi-signed transactions cost additional SGY to relay to the network.
+Because signature verification is a compute-intensive task, multi-signed transactions cost additional RCP to relay to the network.
 Each signature included in the multi-signature increases the [transaction cost][] required for the transaction.
 For example, if the current minimum transaction cost to relay a transaction to the network is `10000` drops, then a multi-signed transaction with 3 entries in the `Signers` array would need a `Fee` value of at least `40000` drops to relay.